signatory-io/tee-signer/doc/rpc.md

 # Signer RPC

-All communication is done over [VSock](https://man7.org/linux/man-pages/man7/vsock.7.html) stream socket.
-Both request and reply consist of four bytes of an envelope length in big endian form followed by a [CBOR](https://cbor.io/) encoded message of that size.
-The length header was added to overcome limitations of some CBOR implementations which may have trouble reading from an endless stream.
+Messages are sent as a length-prefixed [CBOR](https://cbor.io/) stream: four bytes of big‑endian length followed by a CBOR-encoded message of that size.
+This framing avoids issues with CBOR decoders on endless streams.

+Transport:
+- AWS Nitro Enclave: VSock stream socket
+- Google Cloud Confidential Space: TCP socket

 All binary data is encoded as CBOR byte strings (type 2).
 Objects are encoded as string-keyed maps.